craigmiller160/tomcat-csrf-filter/README.md

 ## Servlet Version

 For maximum compatibility, this library currently uses `javax.servlet` instead of `jakarta.servlet`.
 That's the only change made to the Tomcat source code.

+It is expected that consuming projects will have the `javax.servlet` dependency.